xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 ```
 ![confusion3.jpg]({{ site.baseurl }}/images/confusion3.png)

-Save the trained Multilayer Perceptron model in .\models\MLP.m so that it can be called in webapp.
+Save the trained multilayer perceptron model in .\models\MLP.m so that it can be called in webapp.

 ```python
 joblib.dump(MLP, ".\\models\\MLP.m")
 ```

 #### (d) Random Forest
-We build a Random Forest Model and use all the possible feature combinations of this model to do the training and testing.
+We build a random forest model and use all the possible feature combinations of this model to do the training and testing.
 We calculate the training and testing accuracies and order them by training accuracy.
 ```python
 from sklearn.ensemble import RandomForestClassifier from sklearn.metrics import accuracy_score